-An algorithm is formulated to determine the actual displacements occuring during piston-like invasion for all combinations of the contact angles and the capillary pressures.
+An algorithm is formulated to determine the actual displacements occurring during piston-like invasion for all combinations of the contact angles and the capillary pressures.
 For each type of displacement the corresponding capillary entry pressures are calculated using the method proposed by van Dijke and Sorbie (2003).
-They derive three-phase capillary entry pressures from an energy balance equation which equates the virtual work W with the corresponding change in surface free energy $\Delta F$ for a small displacement $\delta x$ of the MTM in the direction along the tube.
-The energy balance then relates the entry radius of curvature to the crosssectional fluid occupancy, accounting for the possibility of simultaneous displacement of the fluids occupying the cross-section.
+They derive three-phase capillary entry pressures from an energy balance equation which equates the virtual work W with the corresponding change in surface free energy ΔF for a small displacement δx of the MTM in the direction along the tube.
+The energy balance then relates the entry radius of curvature to the cross-sectional fluid occupancy, accounting for the possibility of simultaneous displacement of the fluids occupying the cross-section.
 We extend their method to account for mixed wettability and contact angle hysteresis following the approach by Ma et al. (1996).
 Thus we incorporate the effect of hinging AMs stuck at fixed positions along the pore walls in the calculations.
 For two-phase flow, Helland and Skjæveland (2004a) showed that invasion does not necessarily proceed in the order of monotonic increasing or decreasing pore size when the AMs are hinging.
-Recently, Piri and Blunt (2004) have used the same approach to study three-phase capillary entry pressure for mixed-wet conditions and contact angle hysteresis.
-They consider bulk gas-oil displacements that are affected by water present in the corners, e.g., displacements between the configurations C and I. We explain how to treat the more complicated case occuring when a third phase invades a cross-section occupied by the two other phases distributed into an arbitrary number of fluid layers with one of the phases occupied in the bulk.
-Such displacements include gas invasion into the configurations B-G, and oil invasion into the configurations A, D and H-L. We also consider water invasion into configurations occupied by all three phases.
+Recently, Piri and Blunt (2004) have used the same approach to study threephase capillary entry pressure for mixed-wet conditions and contact angle hysteresis.
+They consider bulk gas-oil displacements that are affected by water present in the corners, e.g., displacements between the configurations C and I. We explain how to treat the more complicated case occurring when a third phase invades a crosssection occupied by the two other phases distributed into an arbitrary number of fluid layers with one of the phases occupied in the bulk.
+Such displacements include gas invasion into the configurations B-G, and oil invasion into the configurations A, D and H-L.We also consider water invasion into configurations occupied by all three phases.

-The conditions for layer formation is required to determine the correct displacement in each case.
+The conditions for layer formation are required to determine the correct displacement in each case.
 Formation of a new AM separating phase i from phase j at a position $b{ij} > b{pd}$ can only occur if the contact angles satisfy the following condition:

-$$\theta{ij} < \frac{\pi}{2} - \alpha$$ if invading phase i is bounded by corner phase j, (12a) $\theta{ij} > \frac{\pi}{2} + \alpha$ if invading phase j is bounded by corner phase i, (12b)

-where ij = go, ow, gw, and $\theta{ij}$ is equal to $\theta{ijr}$ or $\theta{ija}$ depending on the direction of the displacement.
-However, if Eq.
-(12) is not satisfied, a new AM still forms at position $b{ij} = b{pd}$ since then the AM is assumed to hinge with contact angle $\theta{ijh}$ .
-If an AM is already present in the corner before invasion, a second condition required for layer formation is that the capillary pressure associated with the displacement must be favorable compared to the collapse capillary pressure calculated when the AMs surrounding the layer meet (van Dijke and Sorbie, 2003).
+$\theta{ij} < \frac{\pi}{2} - \alpha$ if invading phase i is bounded by corner phase j, where ij=go, ow, gw, and θ{ij} is equal to θ{ijr} or θ{ija} depending on the direction of the displacement.
+However, if Eqs.
+(12a) and (12b) is not satisfied, a new AM still forms at position $b{ij}=b{pd}$ since then the AM is assumed to hinge with contact angle θ{ijh} .
+If an AM is already present in the corner before invasion, a second condition required for layer formation is that the capillary pressure associated with the displacement must be favourable compared to the collapse capillary pressure calculated when the AMs surrounding the layer meet (van Dijke and Sorbie, 2003).
 According to van Dijke et al. (2004) and Piri and Blunt (2004) these two geometric conditions are necessary but not sufficient for layer formation.
 Using free energy principles they argue that even if the above conditions are satisfied, one should also calculate the entry pressure for the displacement without layer formation and compare it with the entry pressure for the displacement with layer formation.
-The actual displacement occuring is the one associated with the most favorable capillary pressure.
-Thus, layers form if and only if the two geometric conditions are satisfied and the displacement is the most favorable.
-In this work we follow van Dijke et al. (2004) and Piri and Blunt (2004) and employ all the three conditions to determine if layers form, as opposed to Helland and Skjæveland (2004a) who only used the necessary geometric conditions.
+The actual displacement occurring is the one associated with the most favourable capillary pressure.